louisesykes198/Resin-Treasures/README.md

 - As a user, I want to remove items I no longer want from my wishlist.

+### Admin & Store Management

+- As the site owner, I want to add, update, or delete product listings to manage my store inventory.

+- As the site owner, I want to create and manage product categories to keep the store organized.

+- As the site owner, I want to view and fulfill customer orders.

+- As the site owner, I want to receive and respond to messages from the Contact form.

 ### Static Pages & Contact

 - As a user, I want to visit the About page to learn about the store and its owner.